177 Huntington Avenue

 Boston, MA 02115

 Ameneh’s specific field of study is human-computer interaction, and she is a part of the Relational Agents Group at Northeastern.
-In this group, Ameneh and her colleagues are developing virtual agents to train, promote behavior change, and keep accompany with users through a long-term, emotional and interactive relationship.
-She is also investigating the use of physiological sensors to recognize and track users’ emotions in human-agent interaction to improve task outcomes in domains such as coaching, counseling, psychotherapy, health care and self-monitoring.
+In this group, Ameneh and her colleagues are developing virtual agents to train, promote behavior change, and keep company with users through a long-term, emotional and interactive relationship.
+Ameneh is particularly investigating the use of conversational agents in group interactions and collaborative settings such as group decision making meetings.
+In her thesis, Ameneh seeks to explore how a conversational agent can facilitate group decision-making processes, such as enforcing the meeting structure, mediating intragroup conflicts, and reducing implicit bias with the goal of improving the overall quality of the group outcome.

-- BS, Sharif University of Technology – Iran
+- Bachelor of Science, Sharif University of Technology – 2012

 - Hometown: Tehran, Iran